4 releases

 Dynamic Services

-A dynamic service injection framework that provides an Injection style programming model implemented as macros.
+A dynamic service injection framework that provides an Injection style programming model implemented as macros with a supporting API.
+The macros are implemented in the dynamic_services_derive create.

 Note that this package is still in experimental stage.